4lejandrito/fetchbook/README.md

 - `name` (string): A descriptive name for the story, helping you identify and organize your requests.
 - `url` (string): The URL of the HTTP request.
 - `init` ([RequestInit](https://fetch.spec.whatwg.org/#requestinit)): An object containing the request's initialization options, including method, headers, and body.
-- `expect` (optional): Defines your expectations for the response, such as expected HTTP status code, status text, and headers.
+- `expect` (optional): Defines your expectations for the response, such as expected HTTP status code, status text, headers and body.
 - `before` (optional): An array of `FetchStory` objects representing requests to execute before the main request.
 - `after` (optional): An array of `FetchStory` objects representing requests to execute after the main request.